ERROR0101r/Nameless-coder-ai/README.md

 - ⭐ **Star** the repository on [GitHub](https://github.com/ERROR0101r/Nameless-coder-ai)
 - 📢 **Share** with your friends
 - 📝 **Follow** on [Telegram](https://t.me/ERROR0101risback) and [Instagram](https://instagram.com/fahad0101r)

 ---

+## ⚠️ **DISCLAIMER**

+**IMPORTANT - PLEASE READ CAREFULLY:**

+- Nameless is trained on YouTube videos including ethical hacking content for **educational purposes only**
+- The creator (**@ERROR0101risback | fahad0101r**) is **NOT responsible** for how you use this information
+- **Do not use** any knowledge gained from Nameless for illegal activities
+- Hacking tools and techniques should only be used on your own devices or with explicit permission
+- Always follow local laws and regulations
+- By using Nameless, you agree that you are solely responsible for your actions

+> 🛑 **WARNING:** Misuse of hacking knowledge can lead to serious legal consequences including criminal charges.
+Use responsibly and ethically!

+---